 Prepare geodatabase data for use while offline

-To work with maps when you're offline, enable a sync capability on the feature services you use in your map.
+To work with maps when you're offline (in other words, not connected to your organziation's network), enable the sync capability on the feature services you use in your map.
 For more information, see Prepare data for offline use.

 Other clients can access the sync capability through the ArcGIS REST API.